amplience/amplience-sfcc-composable-commerce/docs/amplience/toolbar-framework.md

 ### Visualisation Panel

 The Visualisation Panel shows the current visualisation parameters such as VSE, hub name, locale and content ID.
-You can easily copy/paste any of these value using the copy icon.
+You can easily copy/paste any of these values using the copy icon.

 ### Environments Panel